BritishPandaChick/disney-codes/log.md

 - Start adding CSS styles for image gallery.
 Find CSS grid documentation and posts to help make image gallery mobile responsive.

 **Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)

+## Day 57: August 30, 2019
+**What I Did Today:** Finish mobile stylesheet for 30 Days, 30 sites movie trailer website.
+Start adding CSS styles for tablet stylesheet.

+**Day Summary:** I finished the mobile stylesheet.
+I did try using the Free Code Camp grid for the mobile site, but I decided to just not use it on the mobile style sheet since it would be easier for a user to scroll down the site to look at the images.
+Although I did most of the work with the CSS, I added more headlines and Bootstrap classes in the HTML so there would be less CSS to add.
+The rest of the session was working on the tablet stylesheet.
+The biggest struggle was trying find the right Bootstrap classes to use for the summary section.
+Right now I'm using col-12 but tomorrow I'd like to play around with Bootstrap classes to see if I can find a better one.

+**Tomorrow's List:**
+- Fix styles for summary section.
+Find appropriate Bootstrap classes for summary elements.
+- Start adding CSS styles for cast.

+**Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)